Investing in guesthouses and B&Bs can be an expensive business, yet so many owners don’t realise they can be a goldmine of tax benefits too.

 Umar Farooq, Group Commercial Manager at Compass Hospitality, said he had no idea quite how worthwhile a CA assessment could be.
 CAs can only be claimed on eligible items once, but new owners of existing properties are entitled to claim where the previous owners neglected to do so.

-CA claims relate to any age property & any type of commercial building.
+Capital Allowances claims relate to any age property & any type of commercial building.
 A claim can be made at any time.
 The sad fact is that over 80% of CA’s go unclaimed.

 “We thought the previous owners would have claimed more CAs themselves but they hadn’t and we really benefited from that.